nham/wabbo/entries/2015-07-07-basics-markov-chains.md

 $$\mathcal{T}(i) := \{ n \geq 1 :  P_{ii}^n > 0 \}$$

 $\mathcal{T}(i)$ is the set of $n$ such that there is a non-zero chance of starting from state $i$ and reaching it again after exactly $n$ time steps.
 If there is a greatest common divisor $d \geq 1$ of all $n \in \mathcal{T}(i)$, then state $i$ is said to have **period $d$**.
 When $d = 1$ the state is said to be **aperiodic**.

-It turns out that periods can be thought of not just as a property of a state, but of a communication class:

 **Theorem:** $i \leftrightarrow j$ implies that $i$ and $j$ have the same period.